fjruizruano/In_Silico_SeqCap_10xG/README.md

 This protocol was applied for the manuscript by Pei et al. (2021) "Occasional paternal inheritance of the germline-restricted chromosome in songbirds", accepted in PNAS.

-It tries to assembly the sequence of few genes in a germline-restricted chromosome (GRC), reducing the interferences of their paralogs in the regular (A) chromosomes.
+It tries to assemble the sequence of few genes in a germline-restricted chromosome (GRC), reducing the interferences of their paralogs in the regular (A) chromosomes.

 ## 0. Required files